How To Forward Suspicious Email Messages For Evaluation

 Where Can I Report a Suspicious Message?

-If you’ve received a suspicious message, claiming to be from Widomaker, that might be a phishing message, and you want to confirm if it is legitimate or not, forward the e-mail as an attachment(*) to our Tech Support Helpdesk.
+If you’ve received a suspicious message, claiming to be from Widomaker, or another organization, that might be malicious or a phishing message, and you want to confirm if it is legitimate, or not, forward the e-mail as an attachment(*) to our Tech Support Helpdesk.

 (*) See instructions, further below, for How to Forward a Message as an Attachment.

-If you’ve received a SPAM message and want to report it to Widomaker’s spam filtering service, you may use one of the following methods:
+If you’ve received a SPAM, or Malspam, message and want to report it to Widomaker’s spam filtering service, you may use one of the following methods:

 - Log into Widomaker Webmail and mark the messages as spam (see below).